 What does foundation mean when playing Spider Solitaire?

 The foundations are piles where a sequence of cards from Ace to King of the same suit are built.

 What is the history of Spider Solitaire?

-The game is called “Spider” Solitaire due to the relation of spiders having eight legs, and the eight discard piles in the foundation that need to be filled out in order for the game to be over.
-While the current version of Spider oringinates from 1949, the first mention of Spider comes Games Digest published in 1937.
-They describe the game we know today as Spider, slightly differing in having a 50-card initial tableau instead of 54.
-However, they talk about it as a well-known game, so it's likely Spider has its orgins from the early 1930's at least.
+The game is called “spider” solitaire due to the relationship between spiders having eights legs, and the eight foundation piles that need to be completed in order to win the game.
+While the current version originates from 1949, the first mention of Spider comes Games Digest published in 1937.
+They describe the game we know today as Spider, but it slightly differs with the tableau having 50 cards instead of 54.
+However, they talk about it as a well-known game, so it's likely Spider has its origins from the early 1930s, at the very least.

 Spider Solitaire later grew in popularity with its inclusion in Microsoft Windows in 1998.